 The summer holidays are at last upon us and all over the West Midlands, there are some incredible events happening for children and families.
 Here are the best ones I’ve heard about, do let me know if you have any to add!
 I’ve included website links for you to check dates, times and availability.
+For more things to do in the area from family or dog friendly attractions to ideas for a rainy day, head to my comprehensive days out guide.

 All Things Wild, Worcestershire